How Our Payment Model Works

 How do we know you're not biased toward agents who pay more?

-The fee is a standard percentage of the agent's first-year management fees — it's not a bidding process where agents compete on commission.
+Our fee is a fixed amount — £2,500 plus £30 per flat — and does not change based on what management fee the appointed agent quotes.
+No agent can improve their chances of being appointed by offering us more, and we have no financial incentive to prefer a more expensive agent over a cheaper one.
 Every agent in our tender process is evaluated against the same published criteria, with documented scoring and full transparency at every stage.
 Leaseholders review the evaluation, attend agent presentations, and make the final decision.
-The process is designed to make bias structurally difficult.

 Can we see the evaluation criteria?